 9. Earth’s Best Organic Whole Grain Meal

 This cereal contains whole grain oatmeal which supplies your baby with iron and other nutrients.
-In addition, the organic ingredients are not exposed to potentially harmful pesticides.
-Thirdly, the manufacturers state that it contains no gluten, salt or refined sugar.
-Similarly, they state that this cereal contains no artificial colours, flavours or preservatives.
+In addition, the organic ingredients used are not exposed to potentially harmful pesticides.
+Thirdly, the manufacturers state that it contains no gluten, salt, or refined sugar.
+Similarly, they state that this cereal contains no artificial colors, flavors, or preservatives.

 Finally, it is easily digestible and fortified with iron.

 The price 277g pack of this cereal ranges between N2700 and N3000 in most locations around the country.